Efren Reyes: Accolades

 Numerous fellow professional players have credited Reyes with being the greatest living player in the world.
 During ESPN television commentary on a semi-final match between Reyes and Mika Immonen at the 2000 BCA Open Nine-ball Championship, veteran professional Billy Incardona stated that Reyes was "indisputably the best player in the world—especially when you consider all games—he can play any game as well as anyone, maybe better than anyone ...
 In my opinion we're watching probably the greatest player in my lifetime and I've been watching pool for the better part of forty years."

 In 1995, Billiards Digest magazine named Reyes the Player of the Year.
 The following year, when Reyes was ranked number one on the United States' Pro Billiards Tour, the June 1996 issue of the magazine featured a poll of "billiard cognoscenti"—pro players, billiards writers, industry insiders and the like—to pick the best in billiards in various categories.
 Billiards own elite named Reyes the best one-pocket player of all time.
 The magazine wrote, "While a bevy of one-pocket geniuses abound, Efren Reyes, whose prowess in one-pocket is sometimes obscured by his 9-ball[sic] stardom, was the popular pick.
 Is there anything Bata can't do?"

 Reyes became the first Asian to be inducted into the Billiard Congress of America Hall of Fame in 2003.
 He was also inducted into the One Pocket Hall of Fame in 2004.
 Reyes was appointed Philippine Sports Ambassador for the 2005 Southeast Asian Games.

 Reyes has been awarded the Philippine Sportswriters Association Sportsman of the Year on three occasions: in 1999, 2001, and 2006.
 He was given the Philippine Legion of Honor, and included in Time magazine's 60 Asian heroes in 2006.
 He was also awarded the Philippine Order of Lakandula "Champion for Life Award" in 2006.
 Reyes was named "Player of the Decade" for the 2000s by the U.S. Billiard Media Association.

 Reyes has topped the AZ Billiards Money list five times: 2001, 2002, 2004, 2005, and 2006.
-He also holds the record for highest recorded earnings of any pool player, being the most amount of money won in tournament play in a season, winning $645,000 in 2006.
+He also holds the record for highest recorded earnings of any pool player, being the most money won in tournament play in a season, winning $645,000 in 2006.

 In 2024, Reyes was inducted into the inaugural World Billiards Hall of Fame held at the newly opened World Billiards Museum in Yushan, China.
 Reyes was among the five inductees announced in the greatest players category.
 An annual five on five tournament between Asia and Europe was dedicated in Reyes' name, titled the Reyes Cup.
-Reyes captained Team Asia in the first edition, while Bustamante was the captain of the 2nd Reyes Cup, which is contested by Asia vs. Rest of the World.